 Baseball Specific Training includes Strength Training, Active Recovery, Agility, and ROM exercises for Student-Athlete Baseball Players.
-Student-Athletes are required to maintain a 3.2+ GPA to participate in these sessions.
+Resistance bands and tubing are utilized.
+Student-Athletes are required to maintain a 3.0+ GPA to participate in these workouts.
 Hydration, Nutrition, and appropriate sleeping patterns are essential to seeing progress within this program.

 1. Hitting for Average